markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/value & values.md

 <br>

 ## Positive:
-- **Cultural Diversity:** Students celebrate the university's commitment to diversity and inclusivity, with a rich cultural environment that welcomes international students and supports LGBTQ+ individuals.
+- **Professional Atmosphere:** Students appreciate the professional environment, which fosters a great learning opportunity.
-- **Academic Excellence:** The quality of education, particularly in political science and international relations, is highly regarded, with professors bringing real-world experience into the classroom.
+- **Internship Opportunities:** The use of platforms like Handshake to connect students with internships at large organizations is well-regarded.
-- **Financial Aid:** While the cost of attendance is high, the university does offer merit-based financial aid and scholarships, which some students find generous and helpful.
+- **Academic Variety:** The wide range of majors and colleges to choose from is a positive aspect for students seeking diverse academic paths.
-- **Campus Resources:** The availability of resources, including technology, study abroad programs, and internship opportunities in D.C., is a highlight for many students.
+- **Online Education:** Some students are impressed with the high-quality education delivered in a virtual setting, maintaining academic satisfaction.
-- **Inclusive Policies:** The university's policies on sustainability, social justice, and diversity are praised for creating a respectful and intellectually stimulating environment.
+- **Passionate Professors:** The passion and engagement of professors are frequently mentioned, contributing to a positive educational experience.

 ## Negative:
-- **High Costs:** The overwhelming consensus is that the university is expensive, with many students struggling with the financial burden and feeling that the cost does not match the value received.
+- **High Costs:** The expensive nature of the university is a common concern, with some feeling that the value does not match the price.
-- **Limited Support:** Students outside of political science and international relations feel underserved, with a lack of support and resources for other majors.
+- **Inconsistent Quality:** Variations in professor quality and poorly planned courses detract from the academic experience.
-- **Administrative Issues:** There are numerous complaints about the inefficiency and unhelpfulness of the administration, particularly the financial aid office.
+- **Lack of School Spirit:** The absence of a traditional college experience and minimal school spirit are noted as negatives.
-- **Lack of Spirit:** Many students express a desire for more school spirit and community, feeling disconnected from the larger university experience.
+- **Administration Issues:** Students express frustration with the administration, citing issues such as poor planning and lack of support.
-- **Political Overemphasis:** The strong focus on politics can be alienating for some, with students feeling pressured to conform to the university's liberal stance.
+- **Limited Financial Aid:** Concerns about the financial aid process and the high cost of living in D.C. are prevalent among students.

 ## Most positive examples:
-- "very diverse university"
+- "very professional atmosphere"
-- "professors in the school of international service are really good"
+- "great opportunity to learn"
-- "academically, au is strong"
+- "amazing professors"
-- "rich cultural environment"
+- "great variety of colleges to choose from"
-- "quality professors"
+- "professors are well known"

 ## Most negative examples:
-- "au is very liberal as well as political"
+- "school is pricy"
-- "tuition is way too expensive"
+- "entire semester was online"
-- "school administration is horrible"
+- "wasn't really planned out well"
-- "au is expensive"
+- "materials are often 3 or more years old"
-- "administration is awful"
+- "administration is a big issue"